decred/dcrd/dcrec/secp256k1/schnorr/README.md

 6. Fail if e >= n
 7. R = s*G + e*Q
 8. Fail if R is the point at infinity
-9. Fail if R.y is even
+9. Fail if R.y is odd
 10. Verified if R.x == r

 ### EC-Schnorr-DCRv0 Signature Serialization Format